Top 10 mistakes to avoid when selling your property

 Taking advice from unqualified people

 Unfortunately, I’ve seen this too many times and it breaks my heart.
 A young couple buying their first home, they’ve found one, it’s in their budget, needs some work but otherwise, it’s a winner.
-If they’re close to the family, they’ll ask to bring mum and dad through to see what they think.
-But because mum and dad are at a different stage of their lives, they come with upmarket expectations for an entry-level home and tell the couple to keep looking.
+They are now interested and they ask to bring mum and dad through to see what they think.
+But because mum and dad are at a different stage of their lives, they come with upmarket expectations for an entry-level home and tell the couple to keep looking because its not up to their standards.
 A couple of years later the couple is still looking, regretting not buying that house.
 Free advice from well-meaning family and friends could be the most expensive advice you receive.

 Thinking you’ll save money by selling privately

 If it were that easy, everybody would do it.
-Let’s say, for example, you sell your property for $1 million, you save the 2% agent’s fee, pocketing $20,000.
+Let’s say, for example, you sell your property for $1 million, you think you save the 2% agent’s fee, thinking you are pocketing $20,000 extra.
 Happy days.
-In reality, an excellent real estate agent would have got you a premium price, not only paying for themselves but getting anywhere up to 10% extra.
-You just gave away tens of thousands of dollars.
+Maybe not!, in reality you may have just sold that property $100,000 under market value.
+In the industry its well known that a highly trained real estate professional would have got you a premium price.
+A professional negotiator can generally increase your sale price by at least 10%, not only paying for themselves but in this example saving you $80,000.
+Selling your own property sounds like a great idea, and you can be forgiven for thinking if you don’t have to pay an agent you will save money.
+But guess what!
+You just gave away tens of thousands of dollars, maybe more.
 Why?
-Because agents not only market your property well, they are skilled negotiators, whereas the homeowner is too emotionally tied to the sale to play hardball.
+Because a good agent not only markets your property well, they are also highly trained negotiators.
+Whereas the homeowner is flying blind, they are too emotionally attached to the sale and have no idea how to extract a buyers best offer and terms.

-The take-home message here is to talk to us early in the process so we can guide you through it, give you sound advice, and help you get a premium price.
+The take-home message here is to talk to me early in the process so I can guide you through it, give you sound advice, and help you get a premium price.
 Start with a free appraisal, so you have an up-to-date price guide for your home.